alexkim205/alexs-express-boilerplate/README.md

     $ npm run css
     $ npm run css:watch

-To watch for changes in `index.js` file in the `./public/js` folder:
+To make and watch for changes in `index.js` file in the `./public/js` folder:

     $ npm run browserify
     $ npm run browserify:watch